gameboycamera/NES-controller-to-GB-linkport/readme.md

 # NES controller to Game Boy linkport PCB

-A remote controller that connects to the Game Boy Link Port.
+A remote controller in the shape of an NES controller that connects to the Game Boy Link Port

 ![](assets/inuse.GIF)